On the first three minimum Mostar indices of tree-like phenylenes: Abstract

 \section{Abstract}

-Based on a measure of peripherality in graphs, a bond-additive structural invariant Mostar index $Mo(G)$ was introduced by Do\v{s}li\'{c} et al., defined as $Mo(G)=\sum_{e=uv\in E(G)}|n_{u}-n_{v}|$, where $n_{u}$ (resp., $n_{v}$) is the number of vertices whose distance to vertex $u$ (resp., $v$) is smaller than the distance to vertex $v$ (resp., $u$).
-In this study, we determine the first three minimal values of the Mostar index of tree-like phenylenes with a fixed number of hexagons and characterize all the tree-like phenylenes attaining these values.
+Let $G =(V_{G}, E_{G})$ be a simple connected graph with its vertex set $V_{G}$ and edge set $E_{G}$.
+The Mostar index $Mo(G)$ was defined as $Mo(G)=\sum\limits_{e=uv\in E(G)}|n_{u}-n_{v}|$, where $n_{u}$ (resp., $n_{v}$) is the number of vertices whose distance to vertex $u$ (resp., $v$) is smaller than the distance to vertex $v$ (resp., $u$).
+In this study, we determine the first three minimum Mostar indices of tree-like phenylenes and characterize all the tree-like phenylenes attaining these values.
+At last, we give some numerical examples and discussion.